Skip to content

 Verb Signature Description

-reads length(items List<Value>) Integer Number of elements
+creates length(items List<Value>) Integer Number of elements

-reads first(items List<Value>) Option<Value> First element, or None
+derives first(items List<Value>) Option<Value> First element, or None

-reads last(items List<Value>) Option<Value> Last element, or None
+derives last(items List<Value>) Option<Value> Last element, or None

 validates empty(items List<Value>) True if list has no elements